BathSpaWebDev/mar22_cohort/week 1/day2/notes.md

 ```

-# To indent
+## To indent
-Command + ]
+`Command + ]`  - (On windows replace cmd with ctrl)

+## To format
+`Command + shift + f`

+## Wrapping in tags
+Open up command palette `cmd + shift + p` then choose settings on Emmet:wrap with abbreviate and enter the command you want to use to wrap something in a tag.

 ## Default positioning
 BLOCK vs Inline

-**Block elements** take up the full width of the container, and start on a new line.
+- **Block elements** take up the full width of the container, and start on a new line.
 Examples of block elements are paragraph, div, heading tags, section.

-**Inline elements** only take up the width of the whatever is inside the tag.
+- **Inline elements** only take up the width of the whatever is inside the tag.
 They do not start on a new line.
 They are left to right.
 span, em, strong are all inline elements.

 ## Divs